Matsu-0/MasterDetector/README.md

-# ARM: Auto-regression and Master data Guided Repairing
+# ARM: Auto-Regression Model and domain constraints

 Anomaly detection and error repair for **multivariate time series** using master data.
 The method combines auto-regressive prediction with k-NN search over master data to detect and repair anomalies.